ProjetsPL/treehouse-theme/collections/_posts/us/kitchen-designs-7-inspiring-grey-kitchen-ideas.md

 {:.list.list-positive}

 * **Lower cabinets in grey** – placing grey kitchen cabinets at the bottom is one of the most popular solutions.
 Dark bottom and light top can visually take weight off the walls and make the room look bigger.
-* **Upper kitchen shelves in grey color** – grey kitchen cupboards in the upper level is a very elegant solution.
-It makes the kitchen look classy and refined.
+* **Upper kitchen shelves in grey color** – grey kitchen cupboards in the upper level look very elegant.
+They make the kitchen look classy and refined.
-* **All in grey** – grey fronts, counters, appliances and fixtures made of stainless steel is an interesting combinnation, and it will be trendy for a long time.
+* **All in grey** – grey fronts, counters, appliances and fixtures made of stainless steel is an interesting combination, and it will be trendy for a long time.

 {:.distinction.distinction-warning}

-Grey kitchen furniture might visually overwhelm the whole interior, therefore it should be applied in large, spacious kitchens.
+Grey kitchen furniture might visually overwhelm the whole interior, therefore it should be applied in large, spacious kitchens only.

 ## What to match dark grey kitchen cabinets with so that they look good?

 It's not a secret that all shades of grey mix well with snow white color.
 But sometimes such combination might be not satisfying enough.
 In this case it is advised to try **unusual mixes** to learn which style is the most appropriate for an interior.

-If grey kitchen cabinets have dark shade, you might combine them with light walls, or try using bright accessories, for instance by combining dark fronts with bright countertops.
+If grey kitchen cabinets have dark shade, you might combine them with light walls or try using bright accessories, for instance by combining dark fronts with bright countertops.
 Depending on whether the cabinet's front is plain or pronounced, you might choose a countertop made of stone (e.g. granite) or wooden and laminated one.
 Light wood is a very easy material, which can bring a warm and familiar atmosphere into the interior.

 {% fig %}